-When you are admitted to IPFW, you are classified by the admissions office either as a resident or a nonresident of the State of Indiana.
+Resident student status for fee purposes.
+When you are admitted to IPFW, you are classified by Admissions as a resident or nonresident of Indiana.
 This classification is determined by rules established for all IPFW students by the trustees of Purdue University.
 If you are classified as a nonresident student, you must pay nonresident fees as shown in the schedule of fees.

-Among other criteria, resident student status for fee purposes requires all independent students who enter or re-enter the State of Indiana to be domiciled in the state for 12 consecutive months before the first day of classes of the semester or summer session for which reclassification may be sought.
-If you think that you are classified incorrectly, you may apply for resident student status.
-To apply for classification as a resident student, go to the following Web site and print off the application and instructions:
+Among other criteria, resident student status for fee purposes requires all independent students who enter or re-enter Indiana to be domiciled in the state for 12 consecutive months before the first day of classes of the semester or summer session for which reclassification may be sought.
+If you think you are classified incorrectly, you may apply for resident student status.
+To appeal your residency classification, go to the following Web site and print off the application and instructions: